Berkeley Talks transcript: Should we strive for unity? Or something else?

 [Music: “Silver Lanyard” by Blue Dot Sessions]

-Intro: This is Berkeley Talks, Berkeley News podcast from the Office of Communications and Public Affairs that features lectures and conversations at UC Berkeley.
+Intro: This is Berkeley Talks, a Berkeley News podcast from the Office of Communications and Public Affairs that features lectures and conversations at UC Berkeley.
 You can subscribe on Acast, Apple Podcasts or wherever you listen.

 [Music fades]